 Richard has worked on high net worth cases for several people in the public eye and has brought about successful conclusions to these matters without the need for contested and expensive litigation, with a proactive and amicable approach to settlement.

 He has previously run a travel company for severely disabled children and a housing company for people coming out of prison and seeking accommodation.
-He is currently a sitting magistrate and was a partner at an international trade commerce and construction legal practice overseeing the Dispute Resolution Department, which also dealt with clients’ matrimonial issues.
+He is currently a sitting magistrate and aims to move into the Family Court.
+He was a partner at an international trade commerce and construction legal practice overseeing the Dispute Resolution Department, which also dealt with clients’ matrimonial issues.

 Kadir leads on property law for Carlsons.

 He has specialised in residential and commercial property issues since 2009 and has wide experience in a diverse range of property acquisitions and sales, acting for first time buyers as well as seasoned property investors.

 Notable commercial cases he has handled include the £20m+ acquisition of a hotel development along with leasehold and freehold transactions of offices, established retail outlets, restaurants, leisure centres, shopping centre units and warehousing.